-The opening RAB includes actual ongoing capital expenditure from 2009-10 and 2010-11, reflecting QWC's approach of adding actual non-drought capital expenditure into the RAB as it occurs rather than waiting until projects were commissioned (as required of the Authority in the Direction Notice).
+The opening RAB includes actual ongoing capital expenditure from 2009-10 and 2010-11, reflecting QWC's approach of adding actual non-drought capital expenditure into the RAB as it occurred.

 The RAB provided by the Price Regulator differs slightly from that proposed by LinkWater (and adopted during the 2011-12 investigation).
 LinkWater's non-drought opening RAB has fallen from \$586 million to \$582.3 million - a fall of \$3.7 million, or 0.6%.
 The drivers for this fall are that the Mount Crosby realisation project is no longer in LinkWater's RAB, and lower than expected capital expenditure in 2010-11.